 1. Compare staking platforms and wallets

-For individuals to begin staking crypto, one of the easiest ways is to use the same exchange they purchased their assets with assuming it supports staking.
+For individuals to begin staking crypto, one of ways is to use the same exchange they purchased their assets with assuming it supports staking.
 They will be comfortable with the exchange’s design and likely already have performed due diligence on its features and other relevant criteria.

 2. Create an account and deposit tokens